 Information for Faculty

 The objectives of the Loyola Undergraduate Research Opportunities Program (LUROP) are twofold.
-First, the Office of Experiential Learning wants to provide our undergraduate students with excellent research experiences.
+First, the Center for Experiential Learning wants to provide our undergraduate students with excellent research experiences.
 Second, while we recognize that this type of mentoring always requires a great deal of time and effort on the part of the faculty member, the experience should be beneficial to his/her research program.
 Research has shown that student success and satisfaction with undergraduate research experiences are strongly connected with the quality of their mentoring partnership.